-The Distributed Little Red Hen Lab is a distributed laboratory and consortium for research into multimodal communication.
-Its principal emphasis is research into multimodal communication, its secondary emphasis the development of new computational, statistical, and technical tools to assist research into multimodal communication.
+The Distributed Little Red Hen Lab is a global laboratory and consortium for research into multimodal communication.
+Its principal goal is better theory.
+Its secondary goal is to develop new computational, statistical, and technical tools to assist research into multimodal communication.
 Red Hen is a cooperative of engaged researchers who collaborate closely and contribute power and content to Red Hen and hence to each other and to future researchers.
 It lacks the resources and organization to serve scholars other than those who work in the cooperative.
 Red Hen's vast and growing archive is not designed to be a corpus, but some collaborators use it to help create corpora for specific purposes.
 Researchers who would like to work on yet newer ways of deriving corpora from the archive, on providing user-friendly interfaces for the archive, or on improving the tagging of data, or on anything else that would benefit the distributed laboratory are warmly encouraged to write to the directors.

 The Distributed Little Red Hen Lab, also known as "Red Hen Lab" or "Red Hen," utilizes high-performance computing clusters and sophisticated videoconferencing capacities provided by Case Western Reserve University.
 We are grateful to Information Technology Services at Case Western Reserve University for providing these resources.
 Principal nodes of the research network include

 Red Hen conducts transdisciplinary research in multimodal communications, linguistics, computational linguistics, cognitive science, neuroscience, education, statistics, media effects studies, political communication, and library science.